 (viii) identifying the potential customer impact following the resolution of the Support Request for Severity 1 and 2 issues.

 During the processing of your Support Request, we will assign various statuses to the Support Request to keep you up to date.

 When a Support Request is first lodged, it is automatically given the ‘Open’ status.

-‘Open’ Support Requests have been submitted but have not yet processed by our Support Personnel.
+‘Open’ Support Requests have been submitted but have not yet been processed by our support Personnel.

 Once we has reviewed your Support Request, its status will be set to ‘Pending’.
 ‘Pending’ indicates that your Support Request has been reviewed by our Support Personnel and is being investigated.